This research and creation project investigated music performance with deep reinforcement learning.

 It builds on the scientific study of two machine learning models, an audio VAE and the Co-Explorer, respectively developed for data-driven sound synthesis and interactive exploration.
-It details the design and implementation of an interface for embodied musical interaction that leverages the learning capabilities of the two models were leveraged to design and implement a musical instrument focused on embodied musical interaction.
-It then describes how this instrument was employed and applied to the composition and performance of ægo, an improvisational piece with interactive sound and image for one performer, composed and performed with our interface.
+It details the design and implementation of an interface for embodied musical interaction that leverages the learning capabilities of the two models.
+It then describes ægo, an improvisational piece with interactive sound and image for one performer, composed and performed with our interface.

 The practice-based approach let us to take a critical look at the outputs of our case study.
 In particular, I reflected on how reinforcement learning opened my performer’s expectations away from instrumental control of sound, to awaken heightened listening of sound and learn spiritual unification with music.
 Altogether, this process let us challenge current applications of machine learning to music, giving us insight on the art, design, and science aspects of machine learning in the realm of computer music multidisciplinary research.